-In the US general population, women in retire at age 60-62 and men 62-64.
+Source Figure 1 shows doctor retirement by age.
+Surprisingly, 58% of doctors retire after the age of 65!
+However, in the US general population, women retire at age 60-62 and men 62-64.
 Do doctors retire later on average because of the late start we get after a decade of training?

 Why do Doctors Retire?

-Let’s look at Doctors net worth by age.
+Let’s look at Doctors’ average net worth by age.

 Medscape’s Physician Salary Explorer